GoogleCloudPlatform/dataflow-prediction-example/README.md

 Disclaimer: This is not an official Google product.

-This is an example to demonstrate how to use Cloud Dataflow to run a batch processing for machine learning predictions.
+This is an example to demonstrate how to use Cloud Dataflow to run batch processing for machine learning predictions.
 The machine learning model is trained with TensorFlow, and the trained model is exported into a Cloud Storage bucket in advance.
 The model is dynamically restored on the worker